OblivionLimbo/IIKG3005/Exam Document.md

 Effective infrastructure teams are rigorous about testing.
 They use automation to deploy and test each component of their system, and integrate all the work everyone has in progress.
 They test as they work, rather than waiting until they've finished.
 The idea is to *build quality in* rather than trying to *test quality in*.
 One part of this that people often overlook is that in involves integrating and testing *all work in progress*.
-CI involves merg‐ ing and testing everyone’s code throughout development.
+CI involves merging and testing everyone’s code throughout development.
 CD takes this further, keeping the merged code always production-ready.

 ### Why Continuous Testing and Delivery?
 The motivation for continuously testing and delivering all work in progress is to make it easier to change things in the future.
 While initial investment in creating an automated test suite for infrastructure might seem daunting, the long term benefits heavily outweigh the upfront effort.

-The traditional view of infrastructure development as a one-off activity is challenged by the reality that ongoing changes and optimizations are an integral port of maintaining a robust system.
+The traditional view of infrastructure development as a one-off activity is challenged by the reality that ongoing changes and optimizations are an integral part of maintaining a robust system.
 Continuous Delivery (CD) plays a crucial role in blurring the distinction between the "build" and "run" phases, emphazising the need for automated testing throughout the system's lifecycle.
-There will be a continous need for patching, upgrand, fixing, and improving the system after it has been deployed.
+There will be a continuous need for patching, upgrade, fixing, and improving the system after it has been deployed.

 #### What Continuous Testing Means <!-- omit from toc -->

 The main focus is to *build quality in*, rather than trying to *test quality in*.
 This means that you should test as you work, rather than waiting until you've finished.
 Finding problems more quickly means spending less time going back to investigate problems, and less time fixing and rewriting code.
-Fixing problems continuously avoids accumilating technical debt.
+Fixing problems continuously avoids accumulating technical debt.

 **Immediate Testing**
 - Happens when you push your code